bmjcode/anagram/README.md

 ## Word lists

+Finding one anagram is an algorithms problem; finding a lot of them is a curation problem.
+While I believe my code is very fast, the truth is if you can measure its speed you're getting too many results to find the truly interesting and meaningful anagrams among them.
+The best thing you can do to get good results is to start with a well-curated word list.

 * **[basic_english.txt](basic_english.txt)**: words and phrases from Wikipedia's [Basic English combined wordlist](https://simple.wikipedia.org/wiki/Wikipedia:Basic_English_combined_wordlist).
 * **[web2.txt](web2.txt)**: words from *Webster's Second International Dictionary* by way of [OpenBSD](https://cvsweb.openbsd.org/src/share/dict/).
 The 1934 copyright has lapsed.
 This is the current default list.